FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • The face must take up 70-80% of the frame.

-• You must not wear heavy ornaments, spectacles, caps, goggles, and other accessories.
+• You must not wear heavy ornaments, spectacles, caps, goggles, or other accessories.

 2. Signature: